WaiveCar/Waivecar/src/views/site/job.md

 If you could include a cover letter talking about how you'd address this, that'd be great:

-  Let's say a non-technical person reports a problem and proposes a solution, what do you see as your job and list of priorities?
+> Let's say a non-technical person reports a problem and proposes a solution, what do you see as your job and list of priorities?

+Apply to chris@(domain this is on).